MarketSquare/robotframework-tidy/docs/source/configuration/index.rst

 You can disable formatting in Robot Framework statement or in span of lines using ``# robocop: off`` marker.

-To skip formatting for one statement:
+To skip the formatting for one statement:

 .. code-block:: robotframework